codaloc/sdwebui-ux-forge-fusion/README.md

 ## Disclaimer

-### I have no idea what I am doing; <br> This highly experimental and prone to breaking, I haven't tested everything and probably won't maintain this repo.
+### I have no idea what I am doing; <br> This is highly experimental and prone to breaking, I haven't tested everything and probably won't maintain this repo.
 Mainly copied files through meld.